rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

     },
 {% endhighlight %}

-Nowdays, 64-bit servers are all that is being made.
+   NOTE: Nowdays, 64-bit servers are all that is being made.

 <a name="VPC"></a>